Derek-Wen/top50-spotify-quiz/README.md

 The interactive quiz UI was built using R Shiny:

-* Users guess the song and artist from the displayed Spotify cover art.
+* Users guess the song name and artist name from the displayed Spotify cover art.
-* After each guess, the API provides similar song recommendations.
+* After each guess, the model provides similar song recommendations.
-* Users can play multiple rounds, with scores calculated based on accuracy.
+* Users can play up to five rounds in a session, with scores calculated based on how many they got corrected out of the total songs.

 ## Results

-The deployed Shiny application allows users to enjoy an interactive quiz experience testing their music knowledge and memory.
+The deployed Shiny application allows users to play a quiz to test their music knowledge and memory.

 **Example of Interactive Quiz:**